philipHinch/f1-standings-list/README.md

-# F1 standings list
+# F1 standings table

-Just a simple list inspired from the F1 website
+Just a simple table inspired from the F1 website

 HTML & CSS